 Program overview

 The Computer Systems Technician – Networking program at Georgian College is designed to equip students with essential skills in networking, operating systems, system administration, cloud computing, and security.
-As a proud partner of the Cisco Networking Academy, the program offers students the opportunity to prepare for industry-recognized certifications, including the Cisco Certified Network Associate (CCNA).
-This program not only focuses on technical skills but also emphasizes problem-solving and effective communication, ensuring that graduates are well-prepared for the demands of the industry.
+As a proud partner of the Cisco Networking Academy, students benefit from certified instructors who prepare them for industry-recognized certifications, including the Cisco Certified Network Associate (CCNA).
+This program emphasizes problem-solving and effective communication, ensuring students are well-prepared for the demands of the tech industry.

 The Computer Systems Technician – Networking program is structured to provide a comprehensive education over a period of 2 years.
 The program is available in both full-time and part-time formats, with a hybrid delivery method that combines online and in-person learning.
 Key features of the program include:

-• Focus on five core computer system streams, ensuring a well-rounded education.
+• Core Streams: The program covers five core computer system streams, ensuring a well-rounded education.

 Featured Experiences

-• Cisco Networking Academy Partnership: Learn from certified instructors and prepare for industry-recognized certifications.
+• Cisco Networking Academy Partnership: As an official partner, students receive training from certified instructors, preparing them for industry-recognized certifications.

 Career Options

-Graduates of the Computer Systems Technician – Networking program can pursue a variety of career paths in Canada, including:
+Graduates of the Computer Systems Technician – Networking program have a wide range of career opportunities in Canada.
+Here are some potential job roles:

 • Network Administrator: Responsible for managing and maintaining computer networks, ensuring optimal performance and security.

-• System Administrator: Manages and configures servers and systems, ensuring they operate smoothly and securely.
+• System Administrator: Manages and configures servers and systems, ensuring they operate efficiently and securely.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.